-See the Tags section (p.19) for details on tagging and transporting.
+Go to the Tags section (p.19) for details on tagging and transporting.
 Additional information on shipping and exporting can be found in the General Regulations section (p.37).

-See the Mandatory Hunter Reporting section (p.22) for details on timelines and how to submit your report.
+Go to the Mandatory Hunter Reporting section (p.22) for details on timelines and how to submit your report.

-A Message from Ontario's Conservation Officers
+A message from Ontario's conservation officers